The Manchester Parkade is Like a Box of Chocolates

 A lot of care and time goes into making these things.
 You’ll be well served taking the time and care to find this little shop in the middle of an ugly shopping parkade in Manchester.
 Even the New York Times found it and had glowing things to say.

 2015 Update: I went to a small shop in Old Lyme called the Chocolate Shell.
-The “fresh” chocolates they sell there are from Divine Treasures, but on the day I went (dead of winter), the chocolates just didn’t seem all that fresh.
+Some of the “fresh” chocolates they sell there are from Divine Treasures, but on the day I went (dead of winter), the chocolates just didn’t seem all that fresh.
 I highly recommend you get your Divine Chocolates from Manchester.